Find Trade Colleges

 Out-of-state tuition fees for undergraduate students at SOWELA are $4,325 per year.

-Read full report on Electromechanical Engineering Technology at SOWELA Technical Community College
+Full Electromechanical Engineering Technology at SOWELA Technical Community College Report

-Out of the 22 schools in the Southeast Region that were part of this year’s ranking, Georgia Northwestern Technical College landed the # 3 spot on the list.
-Georgia Northwestern Technical College is a medium-sized public school located in the city of Rome.
+Out of the 22 schools in the Southeast Region that were part of this year’s ranking, Piedmont Technical College landed the # 4 spot on the list.
+Piedmont Technical College is a medium-sized public school located in the town of Greenwood.

-Out-of-state tuition fees for undergraduate students at Piedmont Technical College are $6,593 per year.
+The average tuition and fees for an out-of-state undergraduate student at Piedmont Technical College are $6,593 a year.
 On average, electromechanical engineering tech graduates from Piedmont Technical College take out $12,641 in student loans while working on their Associate Degree.

 Read full report on Electromechanical Engineering Technology at Piedmont Technical College